 After the swim, we played three rounds of Euchre and ate snacks under the sun.
 Soon enough it was 5:30 pm and time for us to boogie on back to the car.
 We had 9 km of hiking and 2 hours of driving ahead of us.

 And so we bid farewell to McCrae Lake and began our long trek back.

 By this point my knees were starting to hurt and going down a steep section I rolled my ankle.
 Thankfully Claire found me two walking sticks and I was able to push on at a quick pace with no pain at all (I guess that’s adrenaline for you because upon getting home my ankle swelled up so big and I couldn’t put weight on it).
 But in the moment I just soldiered on.

-We made excellent time hiking back.
-By this point it was just passed 8 pm and the bugs were out in full force, so I was thankful to jump in the car and shut the doors.
+We made an excellent time hiking back.
+By this point, it was just past 8 pm and the bugs were out in full force, so I was thankful to jump in the car and shut the doors.
 I almost immediately passed out, and I suspect others did too (though thankfully Mike stayed alert to drive the car).

 Soon enough we were back in Toronto.
-Another Saturday Day Trip a success!
+Another Saturday Day Trip was a success!

 McCrae as a Day Trip from Toronto: When all was said and done, this day trip took a little over 14 hours: 4ish hours of driving, 6 hours of hiking, 4 hours of chilling.
 A day trip to McCrae from Toronto will require 10 hours at a minimum.
 I think it’s well worth the effort, but ensure you’re prepared for a long day before you leave.

 On a serious note: Claire just finished her Master’s and was studying lyme disease, so she reminded me to do a tick check when I got home (which is something I often forget to do).
 If you aren’t familiar with ticks, tick checks or Lyme disease, read this post.